 Get two or three estimates from a tree removal service.
 This way you will get a feel of what company and what kind of work you can expect.
 Remember this is only an interview.
 Don’t be shy about asking all the questions you need to make an informed decision.

 Of course, it will take a little extra time to get a few estimates for tree work.
 This will help you to compare prices and the knowledge of the tree technician.
-It is also important to work with someone who communication well and has a pleasing personality.
+It is also important to work with someone who communicates well and has a pleasing personality.
 You do not want to deal with someone who is intimidating or unpleasant.

 Because you have been given a free estimate, does not obligate you to use that service.
 Once you have made a decision, call the company you have chosen as well as the companies you have not chosen, to inform them, you will not be going with them.
-This is the courteous thing to do, especially since you were not charged for an estimate.
+This is a courteous thing to do, especially since you were not charged for an estimate.

 Getting more than one estimate will take a little time, but they are usually free and this will give you an opportunity to compare tree trimming or tree removal and other prices as well as tree care companies.
 If you feel the price is too high, haggle!
 You have nothing to lose!